-As a result of the scams, Guangnan had to repay the banks 17 of the 20 L/Cs, while the banks still suffered bad debts totalling US\$5.7 million.
+As a result of the scams, Guangnan had to repay the L/Cs issuing banks 17 of the 20 L/Cs, while the banks still suffe bad debts totalling US\$5.7 million.

-The court earlier issued warrants for the arrest of Chan Kai-cheung and Li Ruiha who had absconded bail.
+The court earlier issued warrants for the arrest of Chan Kai-cheung and Li Ruiha.